MakuIan/EPI/documentation/README_Ex1.md

 Task2:
 Function uses the given formula to calculate the result.
 If either epr or gpr is greater than 110, the input is invalid as the maximum achievable bonus points are 110.
+Same goes for less than 0.

 Task3:
 Calculates the minimum number given to the function via the built-in function min().